Free Consultation

 Statutory Sexual Seduction

 The serious criminal offense of “statutory sexual seduction” is set out in NRS 200.368.
 This crime is often called “statutory rape” in other jurisdictions.
-This crimes alleges that consensual sexual contact occurred between an adult and an underaged person.
+This crime alleges that consensual sexual contact occurred between an adult and an underage person.
+In a case like this, you need a statutory rape attorney in Las Vegas

-Call today at (702) 966-5310 to schedule a free consultaton.
+Call today at (702) 966-5310 or contact us online to schedule a free consultation with our statutory rape attorney in Las Vegas.
 Pariente Law Firm, P.C. represents clients throughout the Las Vegas area, including in Henderson and Paradise.

 Overview of Statutory Sexual Seduction Charges